PNI-Cloud/Documentation/Network Application Packet Format.md

     }

 ## Uplink ##
+	// Car Presence messages and data from the sensor
 	{
 	    "devEui": "008000000400069D", // Placepod DevEUI
 	    "freq": 903.3,                // frequency used for transmission "gwEui": "00250C0001000262",  // DevEUI of receiving gateway "data": "QD==",               // Base64 encoded payload
 	    "rxtime": "2017-04-27T23:04:07.109Z"
 					  // time received at gateway
 	    "snr": 10,                    // signal to noise ratio for packet "rssi": -25,                  // Rssi of packet
 	    "per": 0.0,                   // Packet error rate of gateway }